osmlab/editor-layer-index/FAQ.md

 - :white_check_mark: [Data licence Germany - Zero - Version 2.0 (dl-zero-de/2.0)](https://www.govdata.de/dl-de/zero-2-0)
 imagery sources are directly compatible with tracing on OpenStreetMap and do not require any additional permission.
-Attribution of a Public Domain source is not required, but is encouraged, to appear in the .geojson source file.
+Attribution of such a source is not required, but is encouraged, to appear in the .geojson source file.

 - :question: [Creative Commons with condition (CC BY, CC BY-NC, CC BY-SA)](https://creativecommons.org/share-your-work/licensing-types-examples/) imagery sources are most likely compatible with tracing on